4d/docs/docs/Admin/webAdmin.md

 #### Debug log mode

-Status and format of the HTTP request log file (HTTPDebugLog_*nn*.txt, stored in the "Logs" folder of the application -- *nn* is the file number).
+Status or format of the HTTP request log file (HTTPDebugLog_*nn*.txt, stored in the "Logs" folder of the application -- *nn* is the file number).
 The following options are available:

-- disable (default)
+- **disable** (default)
-- with all body parts
+- **with all body parts** - enabled with body parts in response and request
-- without body parts
+- **without body parts** - enabled without body parts (body size is provided)
-- with request body
+- **with request body** - enabled with body part in request only
-- with response body
+- **with response body** - enabled with body part in response only

-The access key (default value is an empty string meaning there's none).
-The user shall have a mean to know if the access key is defined or not.
-The user shall have a mean to set the access key.
-The access key shall not be readable by default while it's being typed.
-The user shall have a mean to see the access key while it's being typed.
-The user shall have a mean to cancel the access key he is setting, so that the access key is not changed.

-To configure  we

-The WebAdmin settings are stored in the `4D web admin settings file`.

-To define the WebAdmin settings, you can either:

-- use the (application with interface)
-- use

-you must enable the HTTP and/or HTTPS protocol(s) in the component's web server.
+#### Access Key

+Access key definition.
+Once an access key is defined for a WebAdmin server, web clients must provide this access key to be allowed to connect to the WebAdmin page.

+## Headless Configuration

+When running a 4D application headless, you can set and designate a custom .4DSettings file.

 To do this, you need to edit the [`4DSettings` file for the component](#declaring-the-webadmin-4dsettings-file) and make sure at least one of the following keys are set to true: